mcellteam/mcell/libmcell/documentation/generated/model.rst

   | Exports all defined species, reaction rules and applicable observables
-  | as a BNGL file.
+  | as a BNGL file that can be then loaded by MCell4 or BioNetGen.
-  | Limited currrently to exactly one volume compartment and volume reactions.
+  | Note\: Limited currrently to exactly one volume compartment and volume reactions.

 * | **save_checkpoint**